 We only use four wheel transport or private vehicle services on our mountain climbing tours in Ecuador.

 Type of meals to be expected

 We make sure that our clients are well catered for on expeditions.
 We believe a healthy diet is important for mountaineers.
 Breakfast consists of toast, scrambled eggs, granola cereal, fruit salad, juice, bizcochos (a type of rusk) and Andean cheese.
 For lunch, soup, sandwiches, fruit, cake, juice are typical.
-For evening meals clients usually dine on quinoa soup, salad, main course (chicken or beef), vegetables and desert.
+For evening meals clients usually dine on soup, salad, main course (chicken or beef), and desert.

 - Prepare and train before you arrive in Ecuador.

 - Acclimatize correctly.
 You should take around 12 days to acclimatize before climbing Chimborazo

 - Have rest days included in your expedition.

 - Hire a registered guide that you can communicate with.